 Every day STCB works to ensure the future for Bonaire’s sea turtles, and you can be a part of it.
 Whether in the office, in the field, or in front of your computer, there’s a way for you to volunteer.
 Check this section to see what’s waiting for you!

 Strong swimmers can help with our in-water surveys.
-Three mornings a week, from January through April, STCB conducts snorkel surveys along Bonaire’s west coast.
-During two one-hour sessions, surveyors snorkel in a line of 4 to 6, arrayed from the shallows to the reef drop-off.
-Volunteers count and identify species seen, and assist staff to record physical data on turtles that are captured.
+Three days a week, from January through April, STCB conducts snorkel surveys along Bonaire’s west coast and around Klein Bonaire.
+During four 30 – 40 minute sessions, surveyors snorkel in a line of 4 to 6, arrayed from the shallows to the reef drop-off.
+Volunteers count and identify species seen.
 Learn more about the In-water Surveys

 To participate in in-water surveys, volunteers must: